panwkratke/library/README.md

 <b>This app uses remote MySQL database so please delete ONLY users or books which you have earlier created!!!</b> <br>

-After you register login to the app with credentials chosen at registration step.
+After you register, login to the app with credentials chosen at registration step.

-Have in mind that you probably will encounter some errors but anyways have fun with the app!
+Have in mind, that you will probably encounter some errors, but anyways have fun with the app!